pathakdhruv/GalDynPsrFreq0/README.txt

 import GalDynPsrFreq

 # 3) In all of the following modules, the ordering of the arguments of the functions are very important.

-# 4) To run this code we need the following observable paramters- Galactic longitude in degrees (say ldeg), Galactic latitude in degrees (say bdeg), the distance of the pulsar from the solar system barycenter in kpc (say dkpc), proper motion in Galactic longitude in mas/yr (say mul), proper motion in Galactic latitude in mas/yr (say mub), radial component of the ralative velocity of the pulsar with respect to the solar system barycenter in km/s (say vrad), frequency in Hz (say f), observed frequency derivative in s^{-2} (say fdotobs), and observed frequency second derivative in s^{-3} (say fdotdotobs).
+# 4) To run this code we need the following observable parameters- Galactic longitude in degrees (say ldeg), Galactic latitude in degrees (say bdeg), the distance of the pulsar from the solar system barycenter in kpc (say dkpc), proper motion in Galactic longitude in mas/yr (say mul), proper motion in Galactic latitude in mas/yr (say mub), radial component of the relative velocity of the pulsar with respect to the solar system barycenter in km/s (say vrad), frequency in Hz (say f), observed frequency derivative in s^{-2} (say fdotobs), and observed frequency second derivative in s^{-3} (say fdotdotobs).
 The frequency and its derivatives can either be spin or orbital.

 # 5) Calculate excess terms for the first frequency derivative using either the model that does not take into account BH contribution to Milky Way Potential (modelnoBH), or the model that takes into account BH contribution to Milky Way Potential (modelBH).
 For the purpose of understanding their usage let us refer to them as modelX ** Very important, model names are case sensitive!